sbusso/Bear-Power-Pack/Bear Photo Journal.md

 - If photo has no location, current location will be used.
 - Includes both Apple and Google maps links

-## In code comments:
+### In code comments:
-> Here you could drag "Get Variable CreationDate" below "Date Current Date" to use image date as heading instead of today's date:
+> Here you could drag “Get Variable CreationDate" below "Date Current Date" to use image date as heading instead of today's date:

 > {{The two actions below, inserts a blank line before photo, to prevent it becoming featured image of WP blogpost when publishing with the "Bear note to WordPress" workflow.}} But if you mostly want this photo as feature image, just remove the two actions below

+(*Written and edited in Bear on iOS and Mac*)

 #github/bear